Kuldeep425/HappyPets-1/README.md

 ## Features

-- Add, edit and delete pets entries.
+- Create forms where pet owners can input information about their pets, including type, breed, color, age, and description.
+Allow them to upload images.
+Implement functionality to edit and delete pet entries.
-- Has a real-time chats feature which pets owner can use to contact with potential adopter.
+- Create a messaging interface where pet owners and potential adopters can communicate in real-time.
+Implement a user-friendly chat window with message history, typing indicators, and delivery/read receipts.
-- Adopters can smartly search for pets according to type, breed, color and other criterias.
+- Design a search interface where adopters can input criteria such as type, breed, color, age, and more.
+Offer filter options to refine search results.
+Display search results with images and relevant information

 ## Contibutors